waqaarkhan92/Oblicore/EP_Compliance_Frontend_Routes_Component_Map.md

 **Document End**

-This document provides comprehensive specifications for implementing a world-class frontend for the EP Compliance platform, ensuring mobile responsiveness, accessibility compliance, optimal performance, and excellent user experience.
+This document provides comprehensive specifications for implementing a world-class frontend for the Oblicore platform, ensuring mobile responsiveness, accessibility compliance, optimal performance, and excellent user experience.